logwet/genome-imager/README.md

 ![Visualisation of Ebola Virus](https://raw.githubusercontent.com/logwet/genome-imager/master/Examples/ebola.png "Visualisation of Ebola Virus")

+**Prerequisites:**

+- 64 bit version of Python 3.6
+- Or: Windows
+- PIL/PILLOW

 **Usage:**

 - *Run this program in a 64 bit version of Python!
 A 32 bit version is only able to access 4 GB of memory, which is far too little to run this program